 The best small phones aren't just for small hands, although of course they're great for that.
-The best small phones don't take up tons of room in your bag or require giant pockets, and many of them are just as powerful as their larger equivalents.
-So if you want a great phone but don't want a great big phone, this guide to the best compact phones is for you.
+Compact phones also don't take up tons of room in your bag or require giant pockets, and many of them are just as powerful as their larger equivalents.

 The trend in smartphones is for ever-bigger handsets, so it's nice to see firms such as Apple making some smaller devices, too: for many people, an iPhone SE is a much more comfortable phone to hold than an iPhone 12 Pro Max.

 If you read this guide and decide that a small phone isn't for you, don't worry: our phone experts have also put together detailed, helpful guides to the best phones of any size.
 We also have guides for specific types of phones such as high-powered gaming phones, the best Android phones, the best Samsung phones and many more.
 And if you're shopping on a budget, don't forget to check out T3's best cheap phones buyer's guide.

 Right now, though, we're going to focus on the best compact phones on the market today including handsets from Google, Samsung, Apple and others.
 Read on to discover which small phone will be the best phone for you.